 With 10 additional organisations joining the initiative in 2019, 50 cancer organisations will receive a total funding of US$1,250,000.
 In addition to seed- grants, the SPARC awardees benefit from trainings, best-practice sharing workshops and mentoring.
 They will also have the opportunity to participate in key global convening cancer events to network and showcase their work.
 The application process will open at the end of February.

-The next SPARC call for proposals is now opened until the 15th April 2019.
 Read the SPARC Application guidelines and apply through the button below:

 Pfizer and UICC are working in partnership to offer the Seeding Progress and Resources for the Cancer Community (SPARC) Metastatic Breast Cancer Challenge, a first-of-its-kind initiative aimed at empowering advocacy groups, hospital networks, support groups and other organisations worldwide as they initiate projects supporting metastatic breast cancer patients and helping to reduce the number of women diagnosed at an advanced stage of breast cancer.